binwiederhier/ntfy/docs/deprecations.md

 In future versions of the Android app, instant delivery connections and connections to self-hosted servers will be using the WebSockets protocol.
 This potentially requires [configuration changes in your proxy](https://ntfy.sh/docs/config/#nginxapache2caddy).

+Due to [reports of varying battery consumption](https://github.com/binwiederhier/ntfy/issues/190) (which entirely seems to depend on the phone), JSON HTTP stream support will not be removed.
+Instead, I'll just flip the default to WebSocket in June.

 ### Android app: Using `since=<timestamp>` instead of `since=<id>`
 > Active since 2022-02-27, behavior will change in **May 2022**